jhkim611/CLAD/README.md

 # Label-Aware Graph Anomaly Detection

-The official source code for Label-Aware Graph Anomaly Detection
+The official source code for Label-Aware Graph Anomaly Detection.

+## Abstract

 Graph anomaly detection (GAD) methods aim to find nodes that show devious patterns in comparison to other nodes, which are